purrre/wrld-bot/README.md

-# wrld bot
+# wrld
-A simple Python bot that pulls information using [juicewrldapi.com](https://juicewrldapi.com) and [gabedoesntgaf GB tracker](https://docs.google.com/spreadsheets/d/1qWCsoTTGMiXxymTui319zFwMtpZE7a5SYqmybz6mkBY/edit).
+A fairly simple Python bot that pulls information using [juicewrldapi.com](https://juicewrldapi.com) and [gabedoesntgaf GB tracker](https://docs.google.com/spreadsheets/d/1qWCsoTTGMiXxymTui319zFwMtpZE7a5SYqmybz6mkBY/edit).
 You can use it publicly, or self-host your own version.

-I will try to maintain this, though I mainly made it for fun as an open-source alternative to [moonlight](https://discord.gg/YTWdnuNTbk) by yash, [hh wrld](https://discord.gg/P5nCDdMnBV) by hunter, and other Juice WRLD bots.
+I will try to maintain this, though I mainly made it for fun as an open-source alternative to [moonlight](https://discord.gg/YTWdnuNTbk) by yash, [hh wrld](https://discord.gg/P5nCDdMnBV) by hunter, and other Juice wrld bots.
 I wanted a bot that was solely for Juice, rather than being combined with server management.
-I don’t really expect it to get big, and hosting costs will be low, so this bot will remain 100% free. ✨🎉
+Hosting costs will be extremely low, so this bot is completely free to use. ✨🎉

 Made in [Pycord](https://pycord.dev/)